WebAhead/master-reference/cooperative-structures/intro-to-cooperation.md

 At the same annual general meeting, London approved a [membership structure](https://github.com/foundersandcoders/london-membership), which other communities, such as Nazareth, have also adopted.

-In most cases, you can become a member of a Founders & Coders programme after attending two business meetings.
+In most cases, you can become a member of a Founders and Coders programme after attending two business meetings.
 Members can make proposals, vote on proposals, and join committees (such as finance) with delegated decision-making power.